 - (c) Complaints about others.
 Complaints about other officials of the Court should be made to their supervisors in the Court.
 If such a complaint cannot be satisfactorily resolved at lower levels, it may be referred to the Chief Judge.
-The Clerk of the Court, whose address is 625 Indiana Avenue, NW, Suite 900, Washington, DC 20004-2950, and whose telephone number is (202) 501-5980, is sometimes able to provide assistance in resolving such complaints. - (d) Time for filing complaints.
-A complaint may be filed at any time.
+The Clerk of the Court (Clerk), whose address is 625 Indiana Avenue, NW, Suite 900, Washington, DC 20004-2950, and whose telephone number is (202) 501-5980, is sometimes able to provide assistance in resolving such complaints. - (d) Time for filing complaints.
+A complaint may be filed at any time, except as provided in Rule 4(b)(4)-(5).
 However, complaints should be filed promptly.
 A complaint will be dismissed if it is filed so long after the events in question that the delay will make fair consideration of the matter impossible. - (e) Limitations on use of the procedure.
 The complaint procedure may not be used to provide a means of obtaining review of a judge's decision or ruling in a case.
 A motion for reconsideration or review, under Rule 35 of the Court's Rules of Practice and Procedure, may be used for that purpose in appropriate circumstances.
 The complaint procedure may not be used to seek disqualification of a judge from sitting on a particular case.
 A motion for disqualification, under Rule 27 of the Court's Rules of Practice and Procedure, may be used for that purpose.
 Also, the complaint procedure may not be used to force a ruling on a particular motion or other matter that has been before the judge for a long time.
-A petition for a writ of mandamus, under Rule 21 of the Court's Rules of Practice and Procedure, may be used for that purpose in appropriate circumstances.